PaimaStudios/paima-engine/templates/zswap-da/README.md

 tiers apply to the batcher.
 That ordering is what lets one built bundle be dropped behind a proxy without a rebuild.

-Everything Midnight-specific — contract address, indexer URI, indexer WS URI, proof server URI and network id — is fetched at runtime from `GET /v1/midnight/config`, so the frontend hardcodes no deployment. `src/hooks/useContract.ts` additionally refuses to proceed when the connected wallet's `networkId` differs from the one the backend reports.
+The Midnight network id, indexer URI, indexer WS URI and proof server URI are fetched at runtime from `GET /v1/midnight/config`.
+Offer creation and settlement do not discover or call a local Faucet contract.

 ### Making an offer